bartbutenaers/node-red-contrib-ui-web-push/README.md

 ```

 Some prerequisites:
 + This node depends works depends heavily on the [node-red-contrib-web-push](https://github.com/webmaxru/node-red-contrib-web-push), so make sure those nodes have been installed!!!

    Thanks to Maxim Salnikov for reviewing my developments!
 + Safari browser still doesn't support web push notifications in iOS.
-But you can sign a [petition](https://www.wonderpush.com/blog/when-will-ios-implement-web-push-notifications) to Apple.
+But you can sign a [petition](https://www.wonderpush.com/blog/when-will-ios-implement-web-push-notifications) to Apple to get their attention ...
-+ Some browsers (e.g. Chrome) only support via an SSL connection, so make sure the Node-RED dashboard is available via https.
++ Some browsers (e.g. Chrome) only support web push via an SSL connection, so make sure the Node-RED dashboard is available via https.
-+ Some browsers (e.g. Chrome) don't support self-signed certificates, so make sure to use trusted certificates (e.g. using Letsencrypt).
++ Some browsers (e.g. Chrome) don't support web push with self-signed certificates, so make sure to use trusted certificates (e.g. using Letsencrypt).
 Otherwise an error like *"An SSL certificate error occurred when fetching the script"* will appear in the browser's console log...

 ## Web push introduction
 Web push notifications are messages that are sent by a website or by a web app to your device.
-They are rather similar to native push notifications (i.e. APNfor iOS and FCM for Android), because web push notifications can also be delivered to your device, mobile or desktop, even when the user is not active on the platform.
+They are rather similar to native push notifications (i.e. APN for iOS and FCM for Android), because web push notifications can also be delivered to your device, mobile or desktop, even when the user is not active on the platform.

 Instead of using native push notifications to real apps (like Telegram, Pushbullet, ...), we will use web push notifications directly to the Node-RED dashboard.
-This way we will try to have notifications 100% integrated into Node-RED, without having the need for third-party apps ...
+This way we will try to integrate notifications 100% into Node-RED, without needing third-party apps ...

 To be able to understand the Node-RED flow for web-push (see further below), a basic understand of the web-push flow is advised:

 ![Overivew](https://user-images.githubusercontent.com/14224149/74592165-e9349600-501e-11ea-8108-5f06f5564bed.png)

-0. In the config node (of the web-push nodes), a *key pair* (existing of a private key and a public key) is required ONCE!
+0. In the config node (of the web-push nodes), it is required once to generate a *key pair* (both a private key and a public key)!
 1. As soon as the Node-RED dashboard is opened in the browser on a device, the web-push-client node will start a ***service worker***.
    Remark: service workers are background processes that run in a browser, which allow us to handle notifications even when our dashboard web application is not open...
 2. The service worker will get the *public* key from the Node-RED server.
 3. The service worker will pass the *public* key to an online push service.
 This way the push service can link this device to the specified public key.
-The push service will return a *subscription*, which is in fact an URL.
+The push service will return a *subscription*, which is in fact an URL (to the device via this push service).

    Remark: The browser will determine which online push service will be used, since almost each browser vendor will offer his own push service ...
 4. The service worker will pass the subscription to the Node-RED flow, which will arrive as a http request via a Http-in node.